zemogle/public-site/content/videos.md

 ## Python and Robotic Telescopes
 <iframe width="560" height="315" src="https://www.youtube.com/embed/XT2t8diakPo" frameborder="0" allowfullscreen></iframe>
-A conference talk in the Lorentz Centre workshop, Python in Astronomy, in April 2015.
+A conference talk in the Lorentz Centre workshop about how we use Python at LCOGT, Python in Astronomy, in April 2015.

 ## Bright Club
 <iframe width="560" height="315" src="https://www.youtube.com/embed/EKFubHZu7v4" frameborder="0" allowfullscreen></iframe>